 the cradle of double symmetrical waveguide acoustic loudspeakers

-ARKHEOSS Acoustics designs loudspeakers with dual symmetrical wideband waveguides produced at the rate of a few hundred pairs per year.
+ARKHEOSS Acoustics designs loudspeakers with dual symmetrical waveguides produced at the rate of a few hundred pairs per year.
 These loudspeakers are intended both for domestic use and for the sound system of performance halls.
-Three opuses of dual symmetrical waveguide loudspeakers are available from the start of the activity.
+Four opuses of dual symmetrical waveguide loudspeakers are available from the start of the activity.

 ARKHEOSS Acoustics loudspeakers have been designed to reinforce the specific advantage of the best waveguide acoustic loudspeakers published to date, such as the "Klipsch Horn" and the "Klipsch La Scala" by Paul W. Klipsch, the Avantgarde Acoustic Trio XD of Holger Fromme and Matthias Ruff or even, some of the most exclusive achievements of Jonathan Weiss (Imperia - Oswalds Mill Audio).